Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Introduction

-Despite their well-established nature and pervasive observations, a comprehensive understanding of the interface's behavior when the long-wavelength RT and short-wavelength Faraday instabilities coexist is lacking.
-This gap is crucial, as vibrations and density stratification often occur simultaneously in realistic situations. \citet{wolf1969dynamic,wolf1970dynamic} showed via experiment that unstable viscous RT waves can be stabilized \textit{without} generating standing Faraday waves by oscillating the container at specific amplitudes and frequencies.
+Despite their well-established nature and pervasive observations, a comprehensive understanding of the interface behavior when the long-wavelength RT and short-wavelength Faraday instabilities coexist is lacking.
+This knowledge gap is important because vibrations and density contrast occur simultaneously in many realistic situations, including vibrated multiphase systems, industrial mixing processes, and fluids in spacecraft propellant tanks.
+For example, vibrated levitating liquids represent a compelling case in which these instabilities interact in a nontrivial way~\citep{apffel2020floating}.
+Faraday waves inherently link to RT instability when the oscillation amplitude exceeds gravitational acceleration~\citep{kumar2000mechanism,wright2000numerical}.
+In such regimes, the interface undergoes the Faraday instability throughout each oscillation cycle, while experiencing RT mechanisms during the upward acceleration phase.
+Notably, \citet{dinesh2023pattern} experimentally demonstrated the emergence of an electrostatic resonance resembling an RT-like instability, coexisting with the standard Faraday instability.
+A fundamental understanding of these coupled mechanisms is essential for developing effective strategies to control interfacial dynamics in such complex systems. \citet{wolf1969dynamic,wolf1970dynamic} showed via experiment that unstable viscous RT waves can be stabilized \textit{without} generating standing Faraday waves by oscillating the container at specific amplitudes and frequencies.
 Later studies supported this conclusion through theoretical arguments, and a partial theory was developed~\citep{Troyon1971, lapuerta2001control, piriz2010dynamic, sterman2017rayleigh, pototsky2016faraday}.
-However, the coexistence of unstable RT and Faraday modes, where they actively influence the interface dynamics, has been largely overlooked.
+However, the coexistence of unstable RT and Faraday modes, which can meaningfully influence the interface dynamics, has been largely overlooked.
 The complex interactions and physical mechanisms emerging from this coexistence remain mysterious.
-This work addresses this gap and provides a comprehensive view of interfacial dynamics under combined density stratification and vibrations.
+This work addresses this gap and provides a comprehensive view of interfacial dynamics under combined density contrast and vibrations, while also accounting for viscosity and surface tension effects.